Yisus7u7/edge-kde/README.md

-Edge kde is a materia Design theme for KDE Plasma desktop based on ChromeOS KDE.
+Edge kde is a materia Design theme for KDE Plasma desktop based on ChromeOS KDE, using Microsoft Edge and Material Desing Colors.

 In this repository you'll find:

 - Aurorae Themes
 - Plasma Color Schemes
 - Plasma Desktop Themes
+- Konsole Colorscheme
 - Plasma Look-and-Feel Themes (break, work in progress)

 ## Installation